Shawn Bachorick, BSc, DC

-Samantha is a graduate of Western College of Remedial Massage Therapy with an additional diploma in sports therapy and certification in soft tissue release. and is registered with Natural health practitioners of Canada.
-She has been working as an athletic trainer from the minor levels all the way up to semi-professional with the Regina Thunder football, Pilot Butte Jr. B Storm hockey, u16 South Sask football and Barracuda Jr. B lacrosse teams, and Regina Minor Football.
+Samantha is a graduate of Western College of Remedial Massage Therapy with an additional diploma in sports therapy and certification in soft tissue release, and is registered with the Natural Health Practitioners of Canada.
+She has been working as an athletic trainer from the minor levels all the way up to semi-professional with the Regina Thunder football, Pilot Butte Jr. B Storm hockey, u16 South Saskatchewan football and Barracuda Jr. B lacrosse teams, and Regina Minor Football.
 She is very interested in helping patients with all sorts of dysfunctions and always loves a challenge.
 Samantha loves to share her passion and knowledge with patients and always makes them feel comfortable and respected.
-Her second and third homes are rinks and football fields, but when she does get time off she’s an artist and loves to specialize in anatomical sketching.
+Her second and third homes are rinks and football fields, but when she does get time off she’s an artist and specializes in anatomical sketching.

 Cynthia Martin, RMT